Graham Armitage: Career

 For the next twenty years Armitage regularly appeared on screen, mainly on television.
 He had roles in such shows as The Saint, The Avengers and made several appearances on The Dick Emery Show.
 In 1973 Armitage went to South Africa to appear in the Noël Coward revue Cowardy Custard and decided to stay there, becoming a familiar face on local television and stage.

 In 1974 Olivia Manning adapted two of Arnold Bennett's works (The Card and The Regent) into an eight-part BBC Radio play: Denry - The Adventures Of A Card.
 Armitage played Denry, with Ursula O'Leary as the Countess of Chell.
 From 1979 to 1985 he portrayed Sherlock Holmes for Springbok Radio.
 His last appearance was in 1999 as a vicar in the South African family film Alec to the Rescue.

 Personal life

-In 1955 he married Carole Shirley England (1934–2017) at the Cathedral of St Mary and All Saints in Salisbury, Rhodesia.
+In 1955 he married Carole Shirley England (1934–2017) at the Cathedral of St Mary and All Saints in Salisbury, Southern Rhodesia, then part of the Federation of Rhodesia and Nyasaland.
 The couple had three children.

 Armitage died in Johannesburg in South Africa in 1999.